 |Jaindl Turkey Sales, Inc.||11.0|

 Liveweight Processed (Million Pounds)*

-The turkey industry employs between 20,000 and 25,000 people in the United States.
+The turkey industry directly employs over 63,000 people in the United States.
 Tens of thousands more are employed in related industries, such as contract growing, product distribution, equipment manufacturing and a wide variety of other affiliated services.